Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 DSLA Protocol v1 introduces a series of in-house innovations:

-* **Risk Hedging**, enabling developers, users, and liquidity providers to trade risk with each other using Decentralized Service Level Agreements (SLA);
+* **Risk Hedging**, enabling developers, users, and liquidity providers to transfer risk between peers using Decentralized Service Level Agreements (SLA);

 * **Reliability Forecasts**, enabling third-party risk assessment at a glance, through the wisdom of the SLA marketplace and its participants;